dsj7419/python-learning-by-projects/09-object-oriented-programming/README.md

 *Note: This section will be updated with a quiz to test your understanding of object-oriented programming concepts.*

 ## Next Steps

+This is an extremely important topic.
+While you are clear to proceed to the [next chapter](10-external-libraries/README.md), it's important to continue on this topic as well.
+Here's some recommendations:

 1. **Implement the Project**: Leverage the concepts learned to implement the library management system.
 Pay attention to the requirements and try to implement as many features as possible.
 2. **Explore Advanced OOP Concepts**: Dive deeper into OOP concepts like meta-classes, decorators, and context managers to enhance your OOP skills in Python.